sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * 1 master process forks `n` workers.
 * Master and workers communicate state via IPC.
-* When workers want to listen to a socket/server, master registers them for it.
+* When workers want to listen to a socket, master registers them for it.
 * Each new connection to socket is handed off to a worker.
 * No shared application state between workers.

+Note: IPC is inter-process communication: messages between process.

-Note: TODO replace with image
+TODO replace with image

-### What about when a worker isn't working anymore?
+### What about when a worker
+### isn't working anymore?

 ### Some coordination is needed.